usetheforcegauge/forceguider/README.md

-This software is provided as Freeware:
+ForceGuider software is provided as Freeware:

 •	The authors grant a free of charge right of use. <br>
 •	The authors retain copyright and ownership of all copies of the software. <br>
-•	Usage of this software is conditional upon inclusion of the following citation on any website, report or publication:
+•	Usage of this software is conditional upon inclusion of the following citation on any website, datafile, report or publication that results from its use:

     Evans DW, De Nunzio AM.
 2020 Controlled manual loading of body tissues: towards the next generation of pressure algometer.